caprisebrock/DevSite/LAUNCH_ROADMAP.md

 **Site is "launched" when:**

-- ✅ Deployed to custom domain
+- ⏳ Deployed to custom domain (on Vercel, needs custom domain)
 - ✅ All pages accessible
-- ✅ Pre-qual form works end-to-end
+- ✅ Pre-qual form works end-to-end (tested all scenarios)
 - ✅ Cal.com booking works for qualified leads

 **Site is "successful" when:**